Author’s Tools

 Wireshark

-In a way WireShark is just one of many tools demonstrated throughout the book.
+In a way WireShark is just one of many tools demonstrated throughout the IoT-book.
 However, no other single tool appears on so many screenshots.
 I owe Gerald Combs, founder of Wireshark, a huge THANK YOU for allowing me to use Wireshark screenshots in the book.
 Wireshark is the tool to use when capturing & analyzing Ethernet traffic.

 Python